Registered Manager: Whitehead, Daniel James

 Care home beds: 29

-We are a family run business specialising in high quality nursing homes which focus on delivering high quality care in a safe, welcoming environment.
+It focuses on delivering high quality care in a safe, welcoming environment.

 Beech Haven Care Home consists of 29 single rooms, 16 of which have en-suite bathrooms.
 Each room is individually decorated and residents are able to furnish their room with their own furniture if they wish to do so.
 Each room contains a wash hand basin as well as its own phone point and television point.
 Our accommodation is suitable for day care and respite care as well as more long term arrangements.
 Residents are permitted to bring pets with them subject to prior arrangements being put in place

 Residents have access to two lounge areas in which they can engage in individual or group activities.
 In addition, there is a large conservatory which overlooks the beautiful gardens in which our residents enjoy sitting.
 At meal times residents can either opt to eat in their own rooms or in the communal dining room which is a friendly, homely environment for them to socialise in whilst eating.